History of the Division

 Under Dr. Yee’s leadership, the Division has expanded across clinical, education, and research areas.
 The Division is known for expertise in CKD management, diabetic nephropathy, acute kidney injury, renal replacement therapies, and kidney/pancreas transplant medicine.

-In 2009 Henry Ford Hospital became the first in Michigan to participate in a domino donor kidney transplant in which eight patents received a new kidney from eight unrelated donors at four hospitals in four states.
+In 2009, Henry Ford Hospital became the first in Michigan to participate in a kidney paired donor transplant in which eight patents received a new kidney from eight unrelated donors at four hospitals in four states.
 The surgeries began the largest series of kidney paired donations (KPD) ever.
 The surgeries were performed at Henry Ford Hospital, Johns Hopkins Medical Center in Baltimore, INTEGRIS Baptist Medical Center in Oklahoma City, and at Barnes-Jewish Hospital in St. Louis, MO.

 In 2017, The Henry Ford Hospital became the first transplant center in the United States to perform robotic surgery in both kidney transplant recipients and donors.

 The Henry Ford Hospital remains the only multi-visceral transplant program in the State of Michigan.
 In 2018, we performed successfully our first combined heart, liver and kidney transplantation.